Trading in protected plants

 - be attached to whole restricted plants used for trade

 - be attached to a restricted plant before it is moved, or as soon as an official tag is received

 - remain on the restricted plant until the plant is used for personal use.

 Moving plants outside the state

-When trading or moving restricted plants outside of the state for trade, additional labelling requirements apply to demonstrate that the plants were lawfully obtained.
-Section 261ZL of the Nature Conservation (Wildlife Management) Regulation 2006 outlines these requirements.
+When trading or moving restricted plants outside of Queensland for trade, additional labelling requirements apply to demonstrate that the plants were lawfully obtained.
+Section 175 261ZL of the Regulation outlines these requirements.